nhsconnect/FHIR-NRLS-API/pages/explore/connectioncode_example.md

 </div>

 <br/>
-Next we make the call to the NRLS API and then parse the response.
+Next we make the call to the NRL API and then parse the response.
 Here we are expecting either a FHIR Bundle or a FHIR OperationOutcome both of which inherit from a FHIR Resource.
 There is a check here to see if we have a success type HTTP response code.
 If not then we immediately raise an error.